-Discussion items will be posted for each Module.
-Details will be given within the modules for each assignment and a grading rubric is supplied.
+Discussion boards will be included within each Module.
+Details will be given within the modules for each assignment and a grading rubric will be supplied.
 Discussion questions account for 10% of the overall grade.
-No 'text-speak' is allowed in the discussion board except in the STUDENT LOUNGE, a discussion board area for students to post anything they wish.
-The only rule I ask for the STUDENT LOUNGE is to keep it professional with no insults or foul language, other than that have fun.
+No 'text-speak' is allowed in the official discussion boards.
+A secondary discussion board area (Student Lounge) is provided for students to communicate with one another.
+The only rule I ask for the STUDENT LOUNGE is to keep it professional with no insults or foul language.
 In all discussion board assignments it is required for you to read each of your classmates posts and 'reply' to a specific number of students.
 This is a very important aspect of learning to communicate with each other effectively.